 Jason Li, CEO, is the “Next Teen Tycoon.”
 In 2013, he won the Vertical Response competition for his online video about his start-up company iReTron.

 The business buys used electronics from the public, overhauls them, and resells them.
 If he can’t sell it, he recycles it.
 “People send me a lot of things like iPads and calculators,” Jason said.
 “Sometimes I can’t pay them because the item is too old, but if I can, I pay them within 48 hours.”

 A sophomore at Saratoga High School, Jason won the top award and $4,000 in prize money from a San Francisco-based email, social media, and event-marketing company.
 VerticalResponse asked teens nationwide to submit videos describing their business idea or company.
 Online viewers were asked to vote for their top 10 favorites.
 Business and tech executives, including VerticalResponse CEO Janine Popick, judged the top videos.

-Popick gave Jason perfect score, and later commented: “I think iReTron appeals to a large market and has tons of potential.
-It’s good for business, good for the environment, and good for the end users abroad where there’s still demand for our ‘gently used’ technology.”
+Popick gave Jason a perfect score, and later commented: “I think iReTron appeals to a large market and has tons of potential.
+It’s good for business, good for the environment, and good for the end-users abroad where there’s still demand for our ‘gently used’ technology.”

 Jason says he has learned a lot about “reCommerce” since starting iReTron a few years ago.
 “It’s a great way for students to learn about the environment and what we can do to go green,” he said.

 While Jason will admit that iReTron isn’t making a lot of money yet, it’s not losing money, either.
 “I always give the best price over the competition,” he said, and added: “My goal for this company is for it to be a multi-million-dollar business by the end of my college years.
 Everyone has big dreams.”

 As part of his win, Jason also got a trip to New York City to attend 2013 TEDxTeen.